Sexual Discrimination and Misconduct Policy

 A single, isolated incident of sexual harassment alone may create a hostile environment if the incident is sufficiently severe.
 The more severe the conduct, the less need there is to show a repetitive series of incidents to create a hostile environment, particularly if the harassment is physical.
 The determination of whether an environment is hostile must be based on all the circumstances.
 These circumstances could include, but are not limited to:

-- The frequency of the conduct;
+- The type, frequency, and duration of the conduct;

 - The nature and severity of the conduct;